ACMF 2025 | Program Session 2

 High tea information: in his free time Joshua enjoys studying towards medical degree…

 Etude Op.
-25 No. 4 in A minor
+10 No. 10 in A Flat major

-Nocturne in E flat major, Op.
+Nocturne in E Flat major, Op.
 55 No. 2

 Joshua Han, piano